fungos/blog/content/post/rust-windows-vscode.md

 #### Native Debug

 This one is not really needed, but I recommend use this to automatically enable VSCode to set breakpoints on Rust code.
-Otherwise, it would require tuning user settings by setting `debug.allowBreakpointsEverywhere`.
+Otherwise, it would require tuning user settings (`CTRL+,`) and setting `debug.allowBreakpointsEverywhere`.

 Extension name: `webfreak.debug`